Simpli-Code/Philosophers/README.md

 This project, is about learning the basics of threading a process and how to create threads and mutexes.

-the following has to be considered to succeed this Assignment:
+the following is the requirements for this project:

 • One or more philosophers sit at a round table.